-The phrase represents the danger of inductive reasoning.
-Inductive reasoning makes broad generalizations from specific observations.
-For example, if a man saw a thousand swans and they were all white, he might conclude that all swans are white.
-The danger of inductive reasoning, however, is that even if all the premises are true, the conclusion can still be false.
+For example, if a man saw a thousand swans and they were all white, he might logically conclude that all swans are white.
+The flaw in his logic is that even when the premises are true, the conclusion can still be false.
 In other words, just because the man has never seen a black swan, it does not mean they do not exist.
 As Dutch explorers discovered in 1697, black swans are simply outliers -- rare birds, unknown to Europeans until Willem de Vlamingh and his crew visited Australia.Content Continues Below